-The construction of the GERD, a large hydropower dam project underway near the Ethiopia-Sudan border, is inflaming long-held disagreements over the allocation of water between countries situated on the Nile river and has become flashpoint for geopolitical tensions.
+The construction of the Ethiopian dam, a large hydropower project underway near the Ethiopia-Sudan border, is inflaming long-held disagreements over the allocation of water between countries situated on the Nile river and has become flashpoint for geopolitical tensions.

 Most of the Nile’s water originates in the highlands of Ethiopia and leaders argue they have the right to utilise the country’s natural resources to improve livelihoods.
 Ethiopia also says the GERD will not significantly affect water flows into the Nile.

 The dam will be the largest hydropower project in Africa and is projected to support Ethiopia’s plans to diversity its economy away from agriculture, and lift millions out of poverty.
 By providing an affordable source of electric power for industrial development, as well drought and water salinity mitigation, the dam is set to create new non-agricultural industries and jobs.

 Last year, tensions reached a high point when Ethiopia began filling the dam before an agreement with Egypt and Sudan.
 In a formal request to the UN Security Council, Egypt requested the international body to call Egypt back to the discussion table before filling the dam, which it claimed presented a “clear and present danger to Egypt.”